 Back to weight class table

 Also called junior flyweight.
 First widely recognised in 1975, this division is prominent in Japan, South Korea, Mexico and Thailand.
-Ken Shiro and Kenshiro Teraji are among the more recent Japanese champions who have raised the profile of the weight.
+Kenshiro Teraji, also known as Ken Shiro, helped raise the international profile of the light flyweight division through his unified championship reign.

 See the current light flyweight rankings